'We Need Help': People At Higher Coronavirus Risk Fear Losing Federal Unemployment

 "They're very, very vulnerable to retaliation for speaking out when it's this kind of labor market," she says.
 "Most workers have to be afraid that an employer could very easily replace them if they make trouble."

 Block's program at Harvard just released a report on what state officials can do to require mandatory rules to make workplaces safer.
-She says the focus is on what states can because so far there are basically no federal mandatory safety workplace requirements for the pandemic.
+She says the focus is on what states can do because so far there are basically no federal mandatory safety workplace requirements for the pandemic.